Shutter (2008 film)

 Shutter is a 2008 American supernatural horror film directed by Masayuki Ochiai and distributed by 20th Century Fox.
-It was written by Luke Dawson and is a remake on the 2004 Thai film of the same name.
+It was written by Luke Dawson and is a remake of the 2004 Thai film of the same name.
 Its story follows newlywed couple Ben and Jane who have just moved to Japan for a promising job opportunity.
 After a tragic car accident that leads to the death of a young girl, Ben begins noticing strange blurs in many of his fashion shoot photographs, which Jane suspects is the spirit of the dead girl that they killed.
 The film stars Joshua Jackson, Rachael Taylor, and Megumi Okina.

 It was produced by Regency Enterprises and was released on March 21, 2008.
-It grossed $10.4 million in its opening weekend and $48.6 million worldwide, against an $8 million budget, making the film a box office success despite having only a 9% approval rating based on 65 reviews on Rotten Tomatoes.
+It grossed $10.4 million in its opening weekend and $48 million worldwide, against an $8 million budget, making the film a box office success, but was negatively received from critics.

 Plot

 Ben Shaw and his new wife Jane leave New York for Tokyo, Japan, where Ben has a job as a photographer.
-While traveling, Jane hits a girl in the middle of the wilderness.
+While traveling, Jane accidentally hits a girl in the middle of the wilderness.
 Later they start to find mysterious lights in their photos.
 Ben begins to complain of severe shoulder pain, and his friends begin to comment he's looking bent and hunched over, though the doctor he goes to see can find no cause.
-Ben's assistant takes them to her ex-boyfriend, who says that the lights are spirits, manifestations of intense emotions.
+Ben's assistant takes them to her ex-boyfriend, who runs a magazine on the paranormal, revealing the lights are spirits of the dead.
 They then go to a psychic, Murasame, who Ben soon claims is a hack and refuses to translate what he says.

-Jane decides to visit the office building in the photo.
-She goes to the floor where the light has gathered in the empty office and takes photos.
-She encounters the girl's spirit, learns her name is Megumi and that Ben knew her.
+Noticing light has gathered beneath a window of an office building in a photo, Jane goes inside the office where the light is coming from and takes photos.
+She encounters the girl's spirit, learns her name is Megumi Tanaka and that Ben knew her.
 When Jane confronts Ben, he admits that he and Megumi were once in a relationship but when her father died she became very obsessive and clingy.
-He eventually dumped her with help from his two friends.
-Jane is upset with Ben and decides they need to find Megumi.
+He eventually dumped her with help from his two friends, Adam and Bruno.
+Jane is upset with Ben and decides that they need to find Megumi.

 They go to Megumi's home and find her decayed body; she had committed suicide with potassium cyanide.
 Elsewhere, Ben's friends Adam and Bruno are killed by Megumi.
-Adam's eye is torn out while shooting pictures and he dies from shock; Bruno commits suicide by jumping from his apartment.
+Adam's eye is torn out while shooting pictures and he dies from shock; Bruno kills himself by jumping from his apartment.
 Finally, Ben is attacked by the ghost of Megumi who attempts to choke him.
 After nearly throwing Jane through a nearby window, Megumi stops, leaving Ben alive.